freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/add-logic-to-c-sharp-console-applications/control-variable-scope-and-logic-using-code-blocks-in-c-sharp.md

 ## --assignment--

-Complete the [Control Variable Scope and Logic Using Code Blocks in C#](https://learn.microsoft.com/training/modules/csharp-code-blocks/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-code-blocks/" target="_blank" rel="noreferrer">Control Variable Scope and Logic Using Code Blocks in C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--